nevarsin/skiadmin/README.md

 </p>

 ## State
 The app is in no way in a working state, it's a work in progress to learn Django and, at the same time, rework the MS Access Management tool our Ski Club is now using for 15 years :D

 ## Roadmap
-0.1 will be released as soon as I'm happy with:
+0.2 will released as soon as I'm happy with:
-- Associate management
+- Configuration management
-- Transaction management
+    - Title, logo
-- Consistent styling
+    - Sellable articles
-- Italian translation
+- Transaction receipts
+- Skipass warehouse management

 ## Purpose / Scopo